filswan/swan/README.md

 miner_id(mandatory) : miner you want to send the deal

-file_path(mandatory): remote URL for download car
+file_source_url(mandatory): remote URL for download car

 md5 (optional): md5sum used to verify the integrity of files

 start_epoch(mandatory): the epoch of the deal start

-deal_id(mandatory if choose one-stage upload): Deal_id you need for sending, if you decide using two steps upload you can keep this field empty for the first time, and reuploaded for the 2nd time.
+deal_cid(mandatory if choose one-stage upload): Deal_id you need for sending, if you decide using two steps upload you can keep this field empty for the first time, and reuploaded for the 2nd time.